-Founding Head of School Dr. Ashley Leyba's deep subject matter expertise, rich educational background, and strong belief in the importance of fostering community, make her an ideal BASIS Independent Schools administrator.
+Founding Head of School Dr. Leyba's deep subject matter expertise, rich educational background, and strong belief in the importance of fostering community, makes her an ideal BASIS Independent Schools administrator.